Sitecore/help/en/pathanalyzer/pageanalyzer-help.md

 The Context Pane area shows the aggregated totals for the visits, value and value per visit metrics, as well as the total path count.
 If you are hovering over a particular path, the totals area will show the metrics from that path.

 ## Map selector {#map-selector}

-You can select various [maps](#map) using the Map selector control.
-You can also choose to see more map metadata, and add a map to your favorites list, which will automatically be saved to your profile.
+You can select various maps using the Map selector control.
+You can also see more map meta-data and add a map to your favorites list, which will automatically be saved to your profile.

 ### Group map data {#group-map-data}

-Since each node has a corresponding item in the content (master) database, using the Map selector's Group map data checkbox, you can request a map having nodes grouped by the Sitecore data template (i.e. item type) from which they were created.
+Because each [node](#node) is expected to have a corresponding item in the content (master) database, using the Map selector's Group map data checkbox, you can request a map having nodes grouped by the Sitecore data template (i.e. item type) from which they were created.